AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >
 >Subdomain delegation from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.

-This page provides information on how to set up new subdomains using the Full subdomain delegation, or CNAMEs.
+This page provides information on how to set up new subdomains using Full subdomain delegation or CNAMEs.
 Global concepts on these two methods are presented in this section: [](../../subdomains-certificates/using/subdomains-branding.md).

 **Related topics:**